The Emotional Foundations of Morality: How Moral Emotions and Human Sympathy Shape Right and Wrong

 - The pleasure and advantage the rich person themselves reaps from their possessions, which produces an agreeable sympathy in us.

 While many might initially attribute deference to the rich to self-interest, this cannot explain why our esteem extends beyond any prospect of personal advantage.
 The sentiment must instead proceed from a sympathy with those who are dependent on the esteemed person, a dynamic deeply rooted in the psychology of pride and humility.
 We see the fortunate individual as capable of inspiring pride in their dependents by contributing to their happiness, and we naturally embrace these sympathetic sentiments.
-This confirms that the most natural explanation for our esteem is not a calculated bid for advantage but a direct, empathetic resonance with the pleasure of the possessor, solidifying the argument for emotion-based morality.

 The Flexibility of Moral Feelings